Your Complete Guide to Palau Liveaboard Diving in Micronesia

 When To Go To Palau?

-Palau is famous for good diving all year round and although you may visit in what is known as the rainy season, typically the rain falls in majority at night with little affect on diving activities.
-Otherwise, Palau liveaboard diving benefits of three diving season.
+Palau is famous for good diving all year round and although you may visit in what is known as the rainy season, typically the rain falls in the majority at night with little effect on diving activities.
+Otherwise, Palau liveaboard diving benefits from three diving seasons.

 High Season